The Land That Time Forgot

 Mockbuster

-Local filmmaker Anthony Frith lands a gig with The Asylum, the studio behind Sharknado.
+Local filmmaker Anthony Firth lands a gig with The Asylum, the studio behind Sharknado.
 Tasked with directing a schlock film, The Land That Time Forgot, in Adelaide on a shoestring budget, he turns the camera on himself, filming a behind-the-scenes documentary.
 Both productions will push their director to the brink.